pdhoward/sessionio/README.md

 #### Schemas
 There are two schemas; users and rooms.

-Each user has a username, passowrd, social Id, and picture.
+Each user has a username, password, social Id, and picture.
 If the user is logged via username and password, then social Id has to be null, and the if logged in via a social account, then the password will be null.

 Each room has a title, and array of connections.
 Each item in the connections array represents a user connected through a unique socket; object composed of _{userId + socketId}_.
 Both of them together are unique.